mspnp/cloud-design-patterns/docs/compute-resource-consolidation.md

   {
     Trace.TraceError(ex.Message);

     // If any of the inner exceptions in the aggregate exception
     // are not cancellation exceptions then re-throw the exception. ex.Handle(innerEx => (innerEx is OperationCanceledException));
   }

   // If there wasn't a cancellation request, stop all tasks and return from Run()
-  // An alternative to cancelling and returning when a task exits would be to
+  // An alternative to canceling and returning when a task exits would be to
   // restart the task.
   if (!cts.IsCancellationRequested)
   {